Steller's sea eagle: Diet

 Fish make up about 80% of the diet of eagles nesting in the Amur River; elsewhere, other prey form almost an equal proportion of the diet.
 Along the sea coast and in Kamchatka, water birds are the most common prey.
 Water birds taken by this species include ducks, geese, swans, cranes, herons, and gulls.
 They also show a strong local preference for slaty-backed gulls (Larus schistisagus).

 Common and thick-billed murres (Uria aalge and U. lomvia, respectively) dominated the diet around the Sea of Okhotsk, followed by black-legged kittiwakes (Rissa tridactyla), slaty-backed gulls, crested auklets (Aethia cristatella), and pelagic cormorants (Phalacrocorax pelagicus).
 Small chicks of murres and cormorants were sometimes taken alive in Russia and brought back to nests, where they independently fed on remains of fish in the eagles' nests until they were killed themselves.
 In Russia, upland grouse, such as black-billed capercaillie (Tetrao parvirostris) and willow and rock ptarmigan (Lagopus lagopus & L. muta) can be an important prey species; grouse are not typically taken by other Haliaeetus species.
 Other landbirds hunted by Steller's sea eagles have included short-eared owls (Asio flammeus), snowy owl (Bubo scandiaca), carrion crow (Corvus corone), and common raven (Corvus corax), as well as (rarely) smaller passerines.
 In one case, a Steller's sea eagle was observed feeding on a great albatross (genus Diomedea), a rare vagrant from the sub-Antarctic oceans.
 This sea eagle may supplement its diet with various mammals (especially hares), crabs, mussels, Nereis worms, and squid when given the opportunity.

 Mammalian carnivores are apparently readily hunted.
 Those recorded as prey have included sable (Martes zibellina), American mink (Neogale vison), Arctic fox (Vulpes lagopus), red fox (Vulpes vulpes), and small domestic dogs (Canis familiaris).
 Smaller mammals have also been recorded as prey, including northern red-backed vole (Clethrionomys rutilus) and tundra vole (Microtus oeconomus).
 Carrion, especially that of mammals, is readily eaten during the winter.
 Around 35% of eagles wintering in Japan move inland and feed largely on mammalian carcasses, predominantly sika deer (Cervus nippon).
 In winter, immature Steller's sea eagles may frequent slaughterhouses to pirate bits of offal.
 This eagle has been recorded preying occasionally on young seals.
-It was estimated in one study (Brown & Amadon), that some seal pups carried off in flight by the eagles weighed at least 9.1 kg (20 lb), which (if true) would be the greatest load-carrying ever known for a bird; however, the prey weights were not verified.
+It was estimated in one study (Brown & Amadon), that some seal pups carried off in flight by the eagles weighed at least 9.1 kg, which (if true) would be the greatest load-carrying ever known for a bird; however, the prey weights were not verified.
 Often seals and sea lion of any size are eaten as carrion and, using the huge bill, may be dismembered where found rather than flown with.